-- 1. to specify in the Law or other applicable legislation that the Supreme Court has full adjudication powers to review law and facts and is not bound by the decision of the GEC on the dissolution of a political party; [para.
-62] - 2. to formulate more narrowly and precisely the exceptional circumstances under which the dissolution of a party may be possible, as a measure of last resort and in line with the strict standards for legality, subsidiarity and proportionality; [para.
-60]
+- 1. to specify in the Law or other applicable legislation that the Supreme Court has full adjudication powers to review laws and facts and is not bound by the decision of the GEC on the dissolution of a political party; [para.
+76] - 2. to formulate more narrowly and precisely the exceptional circumstances under which the dissolution of a party may be possible, as a measure of last resort and in line with the strict standards for legality, subsidiarity and proportionality; [para.
+74]

-E. To review the current public funding system, with consideration given to a more egalitarian allocation method - such as increasing the coefficient for the first allotment based on the number of votes received by an eligible party in the election of the State Great Khural, while reducing the emphasis on the number of seats obtained by the respective party; [para.
-72]
+E. Regarding public funding: to review the current public funding system, with consideration given to a more egalitarian allocation method - such as increasing the coefficient for the first allotment based on the number of votes received by an eligible party in the election of the State Great Khural, while reducing the emphasis on the number of seats obtained by the respective party; [para.
+85]